bup/bup/note/main.md

 May require attention
 ---------------------

+* `bup fsck --repair` promises to exit with a status of 1 whenever repairs are needed and successful, and no other errors occur.

 * `bup fsck --quick` now checks the packfile indexes too.
 Previously it only checked the packfiles.